chimenkamp/YAPNE-Yet-Another-Petri-Net-Editor/docs/user_manual.md

     4.  **Import:** Click "Import to Editor" to load the model onto the main canvas.
 -   **Layout Algorithm:** The importer uses an algorithm based on the principles of the "Simple Algorithm for Automatic Layout of BPMN Processes".
 It performs a modified topological sort to arrange elements in a logical flow from left to right, minimizing crossed arcs and applying heuristics for compaction and clarity.

-[Screenshot Placeholder: The PNML Import dialog, showing the upload area, layout settings, and preview canvas.]

 ### 3.3 Simulation